-Charlotte Baigent maintains a broad litigation practice at Holwell Shuster & Goldberg, bringing experience in commercial, regulatory, criminal, and constitutional law.
+Charlotte Baigent maintains a broad litigation practice at Holwell Shuster & Goldberg, including in commercial, intellectual property, international arbitration, administrative, criminal, and constitutional law.

-Charlotte is admitted to practice in Ontario, Canada.
-Her admission to New York is pending.
+Charlotte is admitted to practice in New York and Ontario, Canada.

-- Visa Inc. and its subsidiaries in various matters, including their defense against class and individual antitrust actions brought by virtually every merchant in the United States and alleging hundreds of billions in damages.
+- Visa Inc. and its subsidiaries in various matters, including their defense against class and individual antitrust actions brought by virtually every merchant in the United States, alleging hundreds of billions in damages.